 Embracing Our World

 Sunday Forums bring us all together to talk about the big issues and tough challenges we face – but also to celebrate our community and find new directions together.
-Join us Sundays at 10:15 in the Church Nave to hear more about our new vision for community engagement and initiative to address family homelessness … all part of St. Columba’s mission to Live God’s Love.
+Join us Sundays at 10:15 to hear more about our new vision for community engagement and initiative to address family homelessness … all part of St. Columba’s mission to Live God’s Love.

 January 26: “Responding to Family Homelessness in DC”

 In 2019 over 800 families were without shelter in the District of Columbia.
 We will learn about the barriers to affordable housing for low income families and the effects of homelessness on children, and hear more about St. Columba’s family homelessness initiative.
 Representatives of our new partner organization, Housing Up, will describe how vulnerable families are being served and how we can help to make a difference.
 (Church Nave)

 The Rev. Ledlie Laughlin will offer an update on latest events in the life of St. Columba’s, and respond to any questions you may have.
 (Great Hall)

 Parishioner Jason DeParle writes about poverty and migration issues for the New York Times.
 He will talk about how migration is changing the world by reordering politics, economics, and cultures.
 In his new book, "A Good Provider is One Who Leaves," Jason illustrates these sweeping trends through the experiences of one extended family that rose from shantytown poverty in the Philippines to the American middle class in just one generation.
 (Great Hall)

 February 16: “Homelessness and Housing Discrimination in DC”

 Kenyatta Brunson, Chief Program Officer of N Street Village